 No one could argue that Pattaya hasn’t changed a great deal in the last decade but most of the things that attracted western tourists still remain.
 For instance, there are still excellent golf courses in the area with new ones being developed all the time.
 The bar scene still exists but is perhaps not as conspicuous as it used to be and tends to be little more concentrated.
 In addition, accommodation prices have remained relatively stable – definitely below the level of inflation in most countries.

-Cozy 1 bedroom for rent in Unixx not far from Walking Street
+Cozy 2 bedroom for sale or rent in Centric Sea not far from the beach

 Although there is perhaps some cynicism regarding TAT’s tourist figure, there figures for last 2017 (the latest available) showed that apart from Oceania, tourists numbers from around the world were increasing even if it was only by the odd percent in some cases.
 This certainly doesn’t suggest that Pattaya is losing its appeal as many of those tourists will come to the city even if it is only for a few days.

 Of course, you could always turn the question around and ask why would Pattaya lose its appeal?
 There is plenty to do in and around Pattaya that stretches far beyond just the golf and the bar scene.
 The city has cleaned up its act in the last few years which should make it more appealing rather than less except for the few undesirables which Pattaya doesn’t want to welcome anyway!
 On top of all this, you have the excellent year-round climate and it is still relatively cheap compared to Europe and the US.
 With the expansion of U-Tapao, Pattaya is even more accessible than ever – even if you do have to take a long-haul flight.

 Modern and luxury 3 bedroom pool villa for sale close to Phoenix Golf Course